ShawnSidoruk/slate/source/index.html.md

 `POST /users/{user_id}/sessions`

-Associate a session to a user.
+This method associates a session to a user.
 A session should be created during any login event or other distinction associated to a session.

 ### URI Parameters
 | Parameter | Type | Example | Description |